Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Introduction

-In a bipartite system shared with Alice and Bob, we first theoretically examine the entanglement via the violation of the CHSH inequality.
+Concretely, in a bipartite system shared with Alice and Bob, we first theoretically examine the entanglement via the violation of the CHSH inequality.
 We then apply a VEW to independently detect entanglement by training a parameterized witness operator.
+We extend the application of VEW to general pure and mixed states in two-dimensional systems and further to higher-dimensional systems.
 Finally, we propose a nonlocal measurement framework to measure the expectation values in the CHSH and VEW.
 This framework improves the reliability of entanglement detection and protects it from wave function collapse.
 We also use superconducting chips to simulate the nonlocal measurement and assess the post-measurement state to confirm the preservation of entanglement.
 This work not only advances our fundamental understanding of quantum entanglement but also supports quantum applications like secure communication and complex computations.